kelhad00/CBA-toolkit/README.md

 * IBPY/utils.py : utility functions.
 * pair_data.py : example code
 * [IBPY_files]: This folder comes from a repository providing tools for Interaction Behavior Processing.
 Link to access to the original repository : https://github.com/kelhad00/IBPY/
-* [ML Stats]: This folder contains all functions we need to extract data from our dataset for the machine learning part.
+* [interaction_stats]: This folder contains all functions we need to extract data from our dataset for the machine learning part.
-* [SNL Stats]: This folder contains all extraction and vizualisation functions related to the statistics of smiles and laughs in our datasets.
+* [snl_stats]: This folder contains all extraction and vizualisation functions related to the statistics of smiles and laughs in our datasets.
 * [Streamlit]: This folder contains the needed files to display the SNL and ML statistics done in the corresponding folders in an interactive web page.